dxchel/MultiApp/README.md

-# Browser
+# MultiApp

-Small internet browser project for learning C++
+Small GUI MultiApp project for learning C++

+## This app will contain

+* Fractal creator
+* Simple internet browser
+* Other goodies in the future